 For more information on Odyssey Traveller and our educational small group tours, visit and explore our website remember to visit these pages in particular

 - Itineraries may change if availability, and other inclusions have to be amended prior to departure.

-Overview: We will make our own way to the hotel where we will meet the Tour Leader later in the day for a briefing followed by a welcome dinner at a local restaurant.
+Overview: We will make our own way to the hotel, where you will meet the tour leader for an introduction meeting, before having a welcome dinner with the group at a local restaurant.

 Accommodation: 1 night at London House hotel or similar.

-We will drive to Chippenham in Wiltshire, our base for the next two days.
+We finish the day with a drive to Wiltshire, which will be our base for the next two days.

-Overview: Located on the northern end of the Salisbury Plain, the old village of Avebury is unique in that it is surrounded by England’s largest henge monument.
+Overview: Located on the northern end of the Salisbury Plain, the old village of Avebury is surrounded by England’s largest stone monuments.
 This collection of Standing stones built in 2600 BCE, is a the Neolithic World Heritage site and includes three stone circles, a long barrow (burial tomb), and a processional avenue.
 Fascinating finds from the 1930s archaeological excavations are on show at the museum housed in the grounds of Avebury Manor.